byunjuneseok/async-typer/README.md

 `async-typer` is a _simple async wrapper_ for the [typer](https://github.com/tiangolo/typer) library.
 We already have a lot of async implementations for our applications, but we can't use them easily with typer.
+With this simple wrapper, we can use async functions in CLI with typer-like interface.
 And `async-typer` have more features than typer to solve our real-world problems in a more elegant way.

 ## Installation